HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-single-connector.md

 - [GCP Deployments](https://github.com/teradici/cloud_deployment_scripts/blob/master/docs/gcp/README.md)

-### 1. CAS Manager Single-Connector Architecture
+### 1. Anyware Manager Single-Connector Architecture

-The Cloud Access Software (CAS) Manager Single-Connector deployment creates a Virtual Network with 4 subnets in the same region, provided that the workstations defined in terraform.tfvars do not have distinct locations.
+The Anyware Manager Single-Connector deployment creates a Virtual Network with 4 subnets in the same region, provided that the workstations defined in terraform.tfvars do not have distinct locations.
 The subnets created are:

 - `subnet-dc`: for the Domain Controller
 - `subnet-cac`: for the Connector
 - `subnet-ws`: for the workstations
-- `subnet-cas-mgr`: for the CAS Manager
+- `subnet-cas-mgr`: for the Anyware Manager

 Network Security Rules are created to allow wide-open access within the Virtual Network, and selected ports are open to the public for operation and for debug purposes.

 A Domain Controller is created with Active Directory, DNS and LDAP-S configured.
 Domain Users are also created if a `domain_users_list` CSV file is specified.
 The Domain Controller is given a static IP (configurable).

-A Cloud Access Connector is created and registers itself with the CAS Manager service with the given token and PCoIP registration code.
+A Cloud Access Connector is created and registers itself with the Anyware Manager service with the given token and PCoIP registration code.

 Multiple domain-joined workstations and Cloud Access Connectors can be optionally created, specified by the the `workstations` variable.
 This is a list of objects where each object defines a workstation.